davide-castro20/FEUP-FSI/LOGBOOK5.md

   <figcaption>Figure 12.
 Stack disposition.</figcaption>
 </figure>

-As we know how the stack frame disposition should be, we now know that the return address is located in the address next to the ebp, so from the start of the `buffer` to the return address there is a 108+4=**112** bytes difference in the stack.
+As we know how the stack frame disposition should be, we now know that the return address is located in the address next to the ebp, so from the start of the `buffer` to the return address, there is a 108+4=**112** bytes difference in the stack.

 ### Step 2